pdjr-n2k/ROM106/README.md

 ## Hardware design

-Output channels drive bistable relays: this has the dual benefit of preserving relay states from bus failure and also minimising the power consumed by relay operation.
+Each output channel drives a bistable SPDT relay: this has the dual benefit of preserving relay states in the event of bus failure and of minimising the power consumed by relay operation.

-Each output channel drives a latching SPDT relay which presents zero-volt CO, NC and NO connections through a PCB mounted terminal block.
-Each relay is rated for switching 220VAC/5A, 30VDC5A.
+Each relay presents zero-volt CO, NC and NO connections through a PCB mounted terminal block rated for switching 5A at 220VAC or 30VDC.

-The real-time state of each output channel is indicated by LED.
+A bank of four LEDs indicates the state of each output channel.

 The module's CAN/NMEA bus connection is designed to support an NMEA 2000 compatible M12 5-pin male circular connector, but other connector types can be substituted.
 A DIL switch allows a 120 Ohm resistor to be connected across the host data bus permitting the module to be installed as either a drop node or a bus termination node.